 His life would never be the same.

-Houston wrote a story and sold it to the Los Angeles Times -- but that was hardly the end of it.
+Houston wrote an article about the hijacking and sold it to the Los Angeles Times -- but that was hardly the end of it.
 He became obsessed with the unknown skyjacker, who had jumped from the Boeing 727 on Thanksgiving Eve 1971 with a parachute and $200,000 in ransom strapped to his body.
 The business-suit-wearing outlaw became popularly known as D.B.
 Cooper.

 The crime, the only unsolved skyjacking in U.S. history, continues to fascinate the public all these years later.
-It’s been the subject of recent books and documentaries, and so-called “Cooperites” still dig up compelling new evidence.
+It’s been the subject of books and documentaries and feature films, and so-called “Cooperites” still dig up compelling new evidence.

 But Peak D.B. remains the 1970s, and the satire-loving Houston was arguably the world’s foremost Cooper chaser of the time -- and inarguably the most entertaining one.
 “Every time a new clue would turn up -- a pair of underpants in a southwest Washington tree, the alleged sighting of a sasquatch playing building-blocks with a pile of $20 bills -- I would write another skyjack article,” he noted.